thtrieu/thtrieu.github.io/_posts/2022-08-13-thought-experiment-on-the-universe.md

 "Just do it.
 Remember to commit before texting, make a call if that's what you prefer."

 .. *Okay.
 The ultimate test.
 What's so special about 5-digits?
 Some mathematical tricks?*

 *There is absolutely no way.
 Alright, let's make this quick, my ultimate test is, suprise suprise!
 A 6-digit number: 172533.*
 You typed into the phone "Committed.
-Make a gue.." and a new text comes in before you even finished.
+What is your gue.." and a new text comes in before you even finished.

 "That's 172533."

-You hear a high pitch ring behind your ears.
+You heard a high pitch ring behind your ears.
 Your heart skipped a beat.
 That's when you know you are absolutely shocked and terrified.
 As if a ghost has just appeared in front of your eyes.

 The panick starts to set in.
 You know you aren't going to rationalize this away .. no more.
 The evidence is now too many.

 *Calm down.
 This is it.
 It's not a dream.
 They got you.
-Whatever this thing claimed to be, it has to be crazy advanced science.*
+Whatever this thing claimed to be, it has to be crazy advanced tech.*

 *How did the person do it?
-Think of it.. they did predicted the future before... by rerunning the universe.*
+Think of it.. they did predicted the future once before ... by running to conversation again.*

 *So they simply went back and had this same conversation all over?
-No, the seeding is at Big Bang.
+No, the seeding might be at Big Bang.
 So they fast forwarded 14 billion years all over.*

+*What kind of computers can do that?*

 You started to feel an immense sadness.
 Yes, you have long rationally came to terms with determinism, that all your thoughts and actions are determined.
 All is governed by physical laws.
 The universe might be chaotic and hard to predict, but setting things over and everything will unfolds the same way.
-Yet, this is the first time you've actually experienced such philosophical predictions.
+Yet, this is the first time you've actually experienced such philosophical predictions first-hand.
 Cold, hard reality cuts deep and it hurts.
-And even this train of thoughts will repeat if the person reboot your universe once more.
+And even this train of thoughts will repeat if the person decided to reboot your universe once more.

-By rebooting, they truly have the immense power to know both the past *and* the future.

 No time to wilt now.
 You have to press on.
-What is the purpose of this sudden first contact?
+First off, what is the purpose of this sudden contact?

 *Now is the time to find out.*